 If you want your portfolio to have exposure to energy-related assets, ThinkMarkets offers three different investments to choose from.
 These include US Crude Oil (WTI), Brent Crude Oil (BRENT), and Natural Gas (NGAS).

-The prices for these are against the US dollar, and the maximum leverage is 200:1 except for Natural Gas.
+These prices are against the US dollar, and the maximum leverage is 200:1 except for Natural Gas.
 The maximum leverage for this is 25:1.
-The minimum spread for both oil assets is two, while Natural Gas is 0.02.
+The minimum spread for both oil assets is two, while for Natural Gas, it is 0.02.

-For this asset, you can trade as small as 0.1 lots up to 100 lots.
+You can trade as small as 0.1 lots up to 100 lots for this asset.
 Trading hours for US Crude Oil and Natural Gas are from Monday 1:00 AM to Friday 12:00 midnight.
 For Brent Crude Oil, the market is open from Monday 3:00 AM to Friday 12:00 midnight.
-Server time is GMT +3.
+The server time is GMT +3.